A High Five for Glenn Burke: Controversy

-Bildner was invited to a school in New Jersey but then disinvited "once they learned the book had LGBTQ themes."
-Bildner has noted that he knows "it won’t be the last time it happens."
+In an interview with Phil Bildner in August 2020, he mentions that he was invited to a school in New Jersey but disinvited "once they learned the book had LGBTQ themes."
+Bildner has noted that he knows "it won't be the last time it happens."

 He hopes parents and schools will continue advocating for books like A High Five for Glenn Burke, especially when they work with middle school students because "[t]hese kids are trying to figure out who they are and where they fit in, and they need to know a book like this exists."
 He continued, noting that "Tragically, when you erase LGBTQ books and eliminate access to them, you erase these kids and their narratives.
 And, when you do this, lives are at stake.
 These kids need to know that their stories and their lives, matter.
 Teachers and librarians need to be caretakers—not gatekeepers—to create a safe space for all kids."

+In 2022 in Texas, parents Paul and Rachel Elliott challenged 280 books, including A High Five for Glenn Burke, and many others containing LGBTQIA+ themes; however, no books were removed from libraries as a result.
+In August 2023, The Des Moines Register published an article on a list of banned books in an Iowa school district, which included A High Five for Glenn Burke.